Development

 After pushing to main, the Pages workflow continues to publish the documentation site automatically.
 Before publishing a Windows desktop installer, sync and check the four version sources: root package.json, apps/desktop/package.json, apps/desktop/src-tauri/Cargo.toml, and apps/desktop/src-tauri/tauri.conf.json.
 They must match the release tag without the leading v.

 After the draft Release is created, CI runs the repeatable Windows installer smoke with yarn release:smoke:windows --tag <tag>.
 The same script can be run locally with yarn release:smoke:windows --installer path/to/LiliaCode_<version>_x64-setup.exe.
 It verifies install, main-window launch, opening a project from a fresh PowerShell or cmd with liliacode <test-project-path>, and removal of liliacode from fresh PATH after uninstall.
 Before publishing the release, record the installer smoke result in the Windows verification section of the Release body.
-Current release artifacts are not code signed, so Windows SmartScreen or security software warnings are expected.
-They also do not include macOS notarization, Linux/macOS installers, or Tauri updater auto-update support.
-During the first-release phase, users upgrade manually by downloading and installing the newer Windows installer.
+Release artifacts are signed with tauri-signing.key for Tauri signing; the private key comes from the TAURI_SIGNING_PRIVATE_KEY secret and the updater public key comes from the TAURI_UPDATER_PUBKEY repository variable.
+They do not include macOS notarization or Linux/macOS installers.
+The Windows desktop app checks for updates on startup, then downloads, installs, and restarts after user confirmation; users can also upgrade manually by downloading and installing the newer Windows installer.

 Use docs/github/release-template.md as the source template when preparing the GitHub Release body.